 Haven House Children’s Hospice transport fund

 JHHHT continues its provision of transport funding to Haven House in Woodford.
-It has also recently assisted with help for the hospice’s emergency fund set up as a response to the Covid Pandemic.
+It has also recently assisted with supermarket vouchers at Christmas and support for the Hospice’s emergency fund set up as a response to the Covid Pandemic.

 The range of support that Haven House has been able to provide as a result of the transport fund is well described by Eileen White, their Director of Care: